 In this model, men and women can explore amicable settlement through the use of a private settlement judge, a mediator, four-way settlement conferences, the use of joint experts and other proactive approaches.
 Using this model, the results achieved are dependent, to a large degree, upon which divorce lawyers the parties retain and whether the parties stay actively involved in the decision-making process as opposed to blindly turning the case over to the divorce lawyers.

-Even when the parties cannot settle the entire case, if the divorce attorneys are cooperative and the parties take reasonable positions, they can often resolve many significant issues, thereby streamlining the case and saving substantial time and money.
+Even when the parties cannot settle the entire case, if the divorce lawyers are cooperative and the parties take reasonable positions, they can often resolve many significant issues, thereby streamlining the case and saving substantial time and money.
 If the case does not settle, the parties will proceed to court (or to an agreed-upon private judge) to resolve the unresolved issues.

 Collaborative Law Model

 In the Collaborative Law Model, the parties agree to cooperatively work together to achieve the best result for the family as a whole.
 The parties agree not to go to court over disputes.
-Each party is represented by a divorce attorney and often a coach (mental health professional).
-When needed they may retain a neutral financial professional to evaluate financial issues and/or a child specialist regarding parenting plans and custody issues.
+Each party is represented by a divorce lawyer and often a coach (mental health professional).
+When needed they may retain a neutral financial professional to evaluate financial issues and/or a child specialist regarding parenting plans and child custody issues.
 The professionals commit that if the collaborative process breaks down they will withdraw from representation.

 Use of the Collaborative Law Model can result in the case taking significantly longer to achieve resolution in that there are no deadlines.
-However, it can be more expedient and less expensive than the Traditional Dissolution Model in other situations.
+However, it can be more expedient and less expensive than the Traditional Divorce Model in other situations.
 If the process breaks down, the parties must hire new divorce attorneys and start over from the beginning with a different model.
 If either side has a high degree of hostility, unrealistic expectations, a sense of entitlement, or a mistrust of the other, this is not an appropriate model.

 Collaborative Law Model